Proud to be a Canadian Company

 Dismantle, Move and Install

-The service team will dismantle the table, transport it to a new location, and install it with a relevel.
+The service team will dismantle the table, transport it to a new location, install it and level it.
+A slate billiard table always needs to be dismantled to be moved; otherwise, damage is likely.

 Add Recloth to an Existing Job